Subhan-Noor/CLI-twitter-like-application/docs/schema.md

 ## Overview

-This document outlines the database schema for the CMPUT 291 Mini Project 1 Twitter-like application.
+This document outlines the database schema.
 The database uses SQLite and consists of several tables designed to store user information, tweets, retweets, hashtag mentions, follows relationships, and favorite lists.

 ## Tables